vikky-noelle/Documentation/linux/README.md

 You can also unset these variables using the unset command unset variable_name.

+## Compressing files TAR

+`tar` is a command that can be used to compress files or directories together or to copy multiple files together and move them at a place.

+example:
+`tar cf sample.tar direcory_or_filename`

+`gzip` command can be used to do the same.

 ## Finding files
 `find [where to start searching from] [expression determines what to find] [-options] [what to find]`